hpi-schul-cloud/infra-tools/dbcmetrics/README.md

                 "STORAGE_PROVIDER_URL": "http://s3-de-central.profitbricks.com",
                 "STORAGE_PROVIDER_REGION": "s3-de-central",
                 // Secrets in Kubernetes
-                "BUCKET_NAME": "<The Name of the Bucket to monitor>", "ACCESS_KEY": "<The Access Key of your Object Storage Key with access to the Bucket>", "ACCESS_SECRET": "<The Secret Key of your Object Storage Key with access to the Bucket>" },
+                "STORAGE_BUCKET_NAME": "<The Name of the Bucket to monitor>", "STORAGE_ACCESS_KEY": "<The Access Key of your Object Storage Key with access to the Bucket>", "STORAGE_ACCESS_SECRET": "<The Secret Key of your Object Storage Key with access to the Bucket>" },
         }
     ]